Article

 How to Choose the Right Tool for Your Project

 Selecting the right draw management platform starts with understanding your operational environment.
-Not all tools are created for the same scale, risk profile, or internal maturity.
-Here’s how to assess your fit:
+Different tools support different levels of scale, risk exposure, and internal process maturity.

 If you’re managing more than a handful of active builds, especially those financed with layered capital (bank debt, mezzanine, equity), you need a platform that supports capital stack logic and portfolio-level control.
 Tools that lack source-of-funds enforcement may work for single-project use but can introduce risk at scale.